mdsimon2/RPi-CamillaDSP/README.md

 ```
 sudo service oled start
 ```
+The python script has the ability to show user defined text on the first line of the display based on loaded configuration file.
+With CamillaDSP V2, this will show the Title field under the Title tab of the GUI.
+If this field is blank, "CamillaDSP" will be displayed.

 Wiring configuration from the display to the RPi GPIO header is listed below.
-Note, these pins can be changed as desired, see here for more information on RPi4 pinout -> https://www.tomshardware.com/reviews/raspberry-pi-gpio-pinout,6122.html.
-Specifically using GPIO 18 for the display may be an issue if you are using the display with a DAC HAT.
+Note, these pins can be changed as desired, see here for more information on RPi pinout -> https://www.tomshardware.com/reviews/raspberry-pi-gpio-pinout,6122.html.
+In addition, please note the wiring configuration has been changed from earlier versions of the tutorial to accommodate the HifiBerry DAC8x, the old pin configurations are shown in parenthesis for the pins that have changed.

 1) (ground) -> ground
 2) (supply voltage) -> 3.3 V
 3) (no connection) -> no connection
-4) (data bus 0) -> GPIO 26
+4) (data bus 0) -> GPIO 15 (GPIO 26)
 5) (data bus 1) -> GPIO 13
 6) (data bus 2) -> GPIO 6
 7) (data bus 3) -> GPIO 5
-8) (data bus 4) -> GPIO 22
+8) (data bus 4) -> GPIO 7 (GPIO 22)
-9) (data bus 5) -> GPIO 27
+9) (data bus 5) -> GPIO 2 (GPIO 27)
 10) (data bus 6) -> GPIO 17
-11) (data bus 7) -> GPIO 18
+11) (data bus 7) -> GPIO 3 (GPIO 18)
-12) (enable) -> GPIO 23
+12) (enable) -> GPIO 14 (GPIO 23)
 13) (read/write) -> ground
 14) (data/command) -> GPIO 16
 15) (reset) -> GPIO 12
-16) (chip select)-> GPIO 25
+16) (chip select)-> GPIO 8 (GPIO 25)

-For wiring I used prefabbed 8” long 0.1” header jumpers.
-These are a bit long but allow you to remove the front panel with the wiring remaining connected which is a nice feature.
+For wiring, prefabbed 8” long 0.1” header jumpers are recommended.
+These are a bit long but allow the removal the front panel with the wiring remaining connected which is a nice feature.

 ### Modushop Case